 Discrimination in Employment – Conditions

 The bill clarifies that employers are required to give reasonable accommodations to all pregnant employees with a medical need for an accommodation, not just employees who need accommodations as a result of pregnancy complications, and it ensures that a pregnant employee won’t be forced to take paid or unpaid leave when a reasonable accommodation would allow her to continue to work and support her family.

 Women and minorities are typically isolated in lower paying professions.
 Therefore, basing salary offers on past employment continues a discriminatory cycle.
 Also, past employment pay have no relevancy to the current position.
 Salary offers should be based in current position requirements as well as the skills and experience of the candidate.
 This bill prevent employers from requiring past salary information as a condition of employment.

-This legislation will require firms with 15-49 employees to provide six weeks of job protected unpaid leave for qualifying employees.
+Job-Protected Leave This legislation will require firms with 15-49 employees to provide six weeks of job protected unpaid leave for qualifying employees.
 For employees needing leave for their serious illness or a family member’s serious illness, or a military deployment, they will receive 6 weeks of unpaid leave and maintain existing health benefits.
 Upon returning from their leave, their employer must restore them to the same position or an equivalent position.